alphacore-dev/react-native-render-html/README.md

 ## Install

-`npm install react-native-render-html --save` or `yarn add react-native-render-html`
+`npm install react-native-render-html2 --save` or `yarn add react-native-render-html2`

 **⚠️ Starting with version `4.2.0`, `react-native-webview` is now a peer dependency.
 As a result, you need to install it yourself.** Please follow [the plugin's instructions](https://github.com/react-native-community/react-native-webview/blob/master/docs/Getting-Started.md).